ShengcaiLiao/QAConv/README.md

 # Updates

+* 3/31/2021: Include some popular data augmentation methods, and change the ranking.py implementation to the original open-reid version, so that it is more consistent to most other implementations (e.g. open-reid, torch-reid, fast-reid).
-* 2/7/2020: An important update: include a pre-training function for a better initialization, so that the [results](#Performance) are now more stable.
+* 2/7/2021: An important update: include a pre-training function for a better initialization, so that the [results](#Performance) are now more stable.
 * 11/26/2020: Include the IBN-Net as backbone, and the [RandPerson](https://github.com/VideoObjectSearch/RandPerson) dataset.

 # Requirements